-- 1. We tested the effectiveness of controls over the purchase price allocation, including understanding management's processes and management's controls over the valuation of other intangible assets and the underlying assumptions used for estimating the fair value of assets acquired and liabilities assumed. - 2.
-We evaluated management's policies and methodology for establishing the fair values used in the purchase price allocations and the prospective financial information, including testing the completeness and accuracy of underlying data. - 3.
-We evaluated the reasonableness of the unobservable inputs, and other key judgments made by management to determine the reasonableness of the fair value of the other intangible assets and goodwill. - 4.
-We evaluated the reasonableness of management's revenue and operating margin forecasts by comparing the forecasts to: - Actual historical revenues and operating margins of the acquired entity - Internal communications to management and the Board of Directors - Forecasted information included in Company press releases, analyst and industry reports for the Company, market trends, and certain of its guideline companies. - 5.
+- 1. We tested the design, implementation and operating effectiveness of controls over the purchase price allocation, including understanding management's processes and controls over the valuation of other intangible assets and the underlying assumptions used for estimating the fair value of assets acquired and liabilities assumed. - We evaluated management's policies and methodology for establishing the fair values used in the purchase price allocations and the prospective financial information, including testing the completeness and accuracy of underlying data. - 3.
+We evaluated the reasonableness of the unobservable inputs, and other key judgments made by management to determine the reasonableness of the fair value of the other intangible assets and the calculation of goodwill. - We evaluated the reasonableness of management's revenue and operating margin forecasts by comparing the forecasts to: - Actual historical revenues and operating margins of the acquired entity - Internal communications to management and the Board of Directors - Forecasted information included in Company press releases, analyst and industry reports for the Company, market trends, and certain of its guideline companies. - 5.
 We evaluated the future revenue growth rates used by the Company to determine forecasted revenues and operating margins, by comparing them to industry benchmarks and data, as well as evaluated the relevance and reliability of third-party market data points used to develop the future revenue growth rates. - 6.
-We evaluated the reasonableness of management's assumptions through independent analysis using publicly available market data for comparable entities and comparison to industry benchmark and data.
+We evaluated the reasonableness of management's assumptions through independent analysis using publicly available market data for comparable entities and comparison to industry benchmark and data. - We engaged internal fair value specialists (IFVS) from Deloitte Transactions and Business Analytics LLP to test valuation methodology and challenge the key valuation assumptions on selected acquisitions.

-Contingent Consideration Valuation - Refer to Notes 2, 5 and 8 to the financial statements
+Contingent Consideration Valuation - Refer to Notes 2, 4 and 7 to the financial statements